 This prediction is supported by infrastructure improvements in both road and air transport and plans for a new international airport.
 It is also boosted by various commitments to sustainable development and the success of Nihi Sumba, a landmark development on the island.

-Sumba was one of the top three most searched terms for Indonesia on Google between January 2017 to July 2018, showing increased interest in the island.
+Sumba was one of the top three most searched terms for Indonesia on Google between January 2017 to July 2018, showing an increased interest in the island.

 An Emerging Eco-Island

 With the development of hydro-energy plants and solar and wind farms on the island, the Indonesian government has set a target for the island to be using 100% renewable energy by 2025.

 The government sees Sumba as an opportunity to present a ‘green jewel’ to the world.
 It promises to be an example of sustainable development done properly, increasing tourism and promoting economic growth while taking care of the people, cultural significance, unique biodiversity and natural beauty of the island.